secretstartups/handbook/content/handbook/marketing/events/_index.md

 #### Event Types

-For a full breakdown of our various types of events, please review [this list](/handbook/marketing/marketing-operations/).
+For a full breakdown of our various types of events, please review [this list](https://about.gitlab.com/handbook/marketing/marketing-operations/).

 #### Important Planning Note

-{:.no_toc}

 The above planning list is not exhaustive - see planning issue template in field marketing project for most up to date list of tasks.